DjangoForAll/Django-Course/Capstone/4_Data_model/Content/Readme.md

 - `care_type`: type of care,
 - `care_sub_type`: sub-type of the care,

-for care types and sub types, refer to [this](https://github.com/coronasafe/arike/blob/main/db/seeds/development/treatment.seeds.rb)
+for care types and subtypes, refer to [this](https://github.com/coronasafe/arike/blob/main/db/seeds/development/treatment.seeds.rb)

 It should be related to a `patient`